rasmuserik/solsort-old/misc/autogenerated-notes.md

 - debora hay
   - each of the trillion cells in the human body focusses on the action
   - sense of direction and extension in the movement
+- misc
+  - tinkuy-class
+    - moving through the foot on the outside
+    - boxing-steps
+    - falling, without correcting with the lower part of the axis
+    - qi of rotation of arms
+    - using the center axis for moving the arms
+    - warmup rotation of joints
 - lindy hop
   - remember small steps
   - louie